Free Consultations 24/7

 In order to file a class action lawsuit, there must first be a large group of victims who share common injuries or grievances and who are willing to jointly pursue their claims.
 For example, if you were severely injured by a defective product that similarly injured hundreds of others, you may be able to combine the group’s complaints into one class action lawsuit.

 Each class action lawsuit is different, making it difficult to predict how long the legal process will take for your case.
-At Nurenberg Paris, it’s our goal to help you get the care you need, when you need it.
+At Nurenberg, Paris, Heller & McCarthy, it’s our goal to help you get the care you need, when you need it.
 As your injury lawyers, we will spare no expense when helping you get the best outcome as soon as possible.

 In order for a class action lawsuit to be recognized by a judge, there must be adequate and impartial representation of all claimants’ best interests.
 Therefore, if your certified class action lawsuit is settled, you can expect to receive compensation that is fair and comparable to the damages you suffered, as decided by a jury or approved by the judge.